This week's run report is brought to you by guest report writer Richard Knowles, clocking up his 100th parkrun - thank you Richard!

 A polite reminder to all parkrunners that the trees at the start area are not clothes pegs.
 Please would runners leave their kit on the ground during the run.

-Fountains Abbey parkrun takes place before the National Trust site opens to the public, therefore parkrunners, volunteers & spectators are kindly requested to be through the Visitor Centre gate and down by the Abbey before 9am or you will be denied access.
-We politely ask that all visitors to Fountains Abbey parkrun help us and our special relationship with the National Trust by respecting the basis upon which we operate.
-The gate at the top by the Visitor Centre is closed at 9am so anyone hoping to get in after this time, or anyone who leaves the Abbey grounds and wishes to re-enter before 10am, will be disappointed.
-The good news is that we look forward to joining you for a coffee in the Visitor Centre cafe as soon as we possibly can.
+Fountains Abbey parkrun takes place before the NT site opens to the public, therefore parkrunners, volunteers & spectators are kindly requested to be through the Visitor Centre gate and down by the Abbey start area before 9am or you will be denied access.
+We politely ask that all visitors to Fountains Abbey parkrun help us and our special relationship with the NT by respecting the basis upon which we operate.
+The good news is that we look forward to joining you for a coffee in the Visitor Centre café as soon as we possibly can.
 Thank you for your support in this important matter.

 Visitors arriving at Fountains Abbey by bicycle are asked to leave their bikes in the racks at the Visitor Centre please.
 Bikes are not allowed in the grounds beyond this point.